ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-31-can-use-cassandra-big-data-world.md

 **1. Cassandra as raw data storage.**

-So we put any appearing data right in Cassandra and that’s fast.
+So we put any appearing data right in Cassandra and that's fast.
 Then we do batch processing via Spark batch job, which either performs direct Cassandra data analysis or puts data into HDFS for further processing.

 **2. Cassandra as final data storage.**

-We’ve already performed some data processing and then we put final data in the structure suitable for end-user needs.
+We've already performed some data processing and then we put final data in the structure suitable for end-user needs.
 So all we want is to provide very fast key-based search to end-user.

 For instance, logistics company accumulates tracking operations information in the data warehouse as soon as the operation is received.
-Business analyst wants to see daily tracking statistics (parcels shipping delays, average service time, etc.) and he doesn’t care about live view (in terms of minutes or even hours), he is more interested in the history of the previous days (which would not be changed).
+Business analyst wants to see daily tracking statistics (parcels shipping delays, average service time, etc.) and he doesn't care about live view (in terms of minutes or even hours), he is more interested in the history of the previous days (which would not be changed).
 Special scripts could process daily tracking data, do aggregations and put the results into Cassandra.
 So analyst could use date as a key and get report as a value.

 ## Conclusion